Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

 Consider a hypersurface $H\subseteq\RR_s\times M$ passing through the index $0$ zero of $V$, with $V$ tangent to $H$, and $H$ non-compact only in the $s=+\infty$ direction (see Figure \ref{figurebasecancel}).
 The conormal $N^\ast H$ is a $Z_V$-invariant Lagrangian submanifold which intersects $L=\RR\times\Lambda$ cleanly along $H$.
-A small transverse pushoff of $N^\ast H$ to intersect $\RR\times\Lambda$ exactly once is precisely the small Lagrangian linking disk as described via Weinstein handles.
-To draw this transverse pushoff, we first deform $N^\ast H$ to $\widetilde{N^\ast H}$ (which still intersects $L$ cleanly along $H$) as follows.
+The Lagrangian linking disk as described via Weinstein handles is precisely a small pushoff of $N^*H$, moving in the positive direction at infinity, so as to intersect $\RR\times\Lambda$ exactly once (namely at the zero of $V$ of index $0$).
+To draw this pushoff, we first deform $N^\ast H$ to $\widetilde{N^\ast H}$ (which still intersects $L$ cleanly along $H$) as follows.
 The conormal $N^\ast H$ is given in local coordinates by $\{x_1=0=y_2=\cdots=y_n\}$, and we define $\widetilde{N^\ast H}$ to be given in local coordinates by $\{x_1-y_1^2=0=y_2=\cdots=y_n\}$ extended globally by $Z_V$-invariance (note that this locus is indeed locally invariant under $Z_V$).
-Now the front projection of $\widetilde{N^\ast H}$ is precisely the picture in Figure \ref{figurelinkingdisk}.
-Now the small Lagrangian linking disk as described by Weinstein handles (which intersects $L$ once transversally) is a small perturbation of $\widetilde{N^\ast H}$ (which intersects $L$ cleanly along $H$).
+Now the front of $\widetilde{N^\ast H}$ is precisely the picture in Figure \ref{figurelinkingdisk}.
+Now the Lagrangian linking disk as described by Weinstein handles (which intersects $L$ once transversally) is a small perturbation of $\widetilde{N^\ast H}$ (which intersects $L$ cleanly along $H$).
 This perturbation may be described as simply a small positive or negative pushoff via the Reeb vector field on the local contact sphere near the zero of $Z_V$.
-At infinity, the effect on $\widetilde{N^\ast H}$ is the same, simply a small positive or negative Reeb pushoff, which yields the same picture from Figure \ref{figurelinkingdisk} except now perturbed either up or down to coincide at infinity with either the far left or far left picture from Figure \ref{figurelinkingsphere}, respectively.
+At infinity, the effect on $\widetilde{N^\ast H}$ is the same, simply a small positive or negative Reeb pushoff, which yields the same picture from Figure \ref{figurelinkingdisk} except now perturbed either up or down to coincide at infinity with either the far left or far right picture from Figure \ref{figurelinkingsphere}, respectively.